Eliza Chester

-Chester became so well known to contemporary society that in 1828 satirist Thomas Jones made an engaving of King George IV sitting beneath a pear tree with "the beautiful actress-mistress, Eliza Chester".
+Chester became so well known to contemporary society that in 1828 satirist Thomas Jones made an engraving of King George IV sitting beneath a pear tree with "the beautiful actress-mistress, Eliza Chester".
 A huge pear hangs over the heads of the couple, a possible reference to marital infidelity, and the monarch is singing lyrics from Ben Jonson's Song to Celia, "Leave but a Kiss within the Cup, and I'll look not for Wine".
 The title of the caricature piece is 'A Windsor PAIR'/ PEAR, Full Ripe.

-In 1838, Chester bought Wentworth Place- The property was a pair of semi-detached villas previously owned by John Keats.
+In 1838, Chester bought Wentworth Place – The property was a pair of semi-detached villas previously owned by John Keats.
 Chester had the two villas made into one larger dwelling, adding a drawing room and stables.